johngavingraham/mdbook-auto-gen-summary/README.md

 #use as mdbook preprocessor
 [preprocessor.auto-gen-summary]
-first-line-as-link-text = true # indicate mdbook to make the first line(default the file name) of markdown file as the link text in SUMMARY.md
+first-line-as-link-text = true # indicate mdbook to make the first line(default the file name) of markdown file as the link text in SUMMARY.md sort = true # indicate mdbook to sort entries based on their path

 [output.html.fold]
 enable = true